nychealth/respiratory-illness-data/README.md

 The NYC Health Department classifies race and ethnicity into the following mutually exclusive categories: Asian/Pacific-Islander, Black/African-American, Hispanic/Latino, and White.
 Information on people identified as other categories, including Native American/Alaska Native or multi-racial, are not provided in files showing race and ethnicity data due to small counts.
 The Hispanic/Latino category includes people of any race, and all other categories of race and ethnicity exclude those who identified as Hispanic/Latino.

 Data received from emergency departments and electronic laboratory reports often lack information on demographic characteristics, such as race and ethnicity.
-Race and ethnicity information is most complete for COVID-19 cases and deaths, compared with that of case data for other pathogens, due to data augmentation efforts implemented during the COVID-19 pandemic response.
+Race and ethnicity information is most complete for COVID-19 cases, COVID-19 deaths, and influenza cases.
 The NYC Health Department acknowledges this lack of representation in the data is inequitable, and we are committed to developing methods for ensuring more inclusive, equitable representation in the future.

 ## Health inequities